genedan/TmVal/docs/intro.rst

 #.
 Level annuity-immediate with payments more frequent than each interest period: :math:`\ax{\angln i}[(m)]`
 #.
 Continuously-paying annuity: :math:`\ax*{\angln i}`

 ... and many more.
-To see what other symbols are supported, consult the :ref:`Notation Guide`.
+To see what other symbols are supported, consult the :ref:`notation:Notation Guide`.

 Unlike other packages, which tend to use functions to represent the different types of annuities, TmVal represents annuities as a class, which gives it access to several methods that can be performed on the annuity, such as equations of value.
 So rather than simply returning a float value via a function, TmVal expands the manipulations that can be done with an annuity.
 My aim is to allow the :class:`.Annuity` class to serve as a base class for, or to be embedded into more complex insurance products.